saharsh93/saharsh.agarwal/_pages/cv.md

 Service
 ======
+* Coorganizer of the 2018 Lima Conference of Behavioral and Experimental Economics.
+* Coorganizer of the 2018 UCSC Workshop on High-Frequency Trading and Financial Market Design.
 * University Service - Service to the Department: 2015-16, Coordinator for department's weekly Brown Bag Seminar Series
 * University Service- Service to the University: Spring 2016, Review Committee Member, 2016 UC MEXUS-CCONACYT Resarch Grant